gakiwate/draft-gakiwate-dnsop-svcb-sla-parameter/draft-gakiwate-dnsop-svcb-sla-parameter.md

 The SVCB and HTTPS resource records (RRs) provide clients with instructions to connect to a service while avoiding transient connections to a suboptimal default server {{!SVCB=RFC9460}}.
-However, there are scenarios in which a client might need to interact differently with a service based on their specific needs at the time.
+However, there are scenarios in which a server deployment might want client applications to interact differently with the service based on the specific client needs at the time.
 Traditionally, the solution to this problem has been to create separate services --- one for "interactive" tasks and another for "background" tasks.
-However, there are scenarios where a client based on its local context, knows that it can improve resource utilization by choosing a "background" service level for tasks that are typically considered "interactive".
-The current solution of splitting services does not allow clients to utilize its local context to improve service adaptability without having to delineate tasks as "background", or "interactive" apriori.
+However, there are scenarios where a service with a single hostname needs to be used by both "background" and "interactive" clients.

 The document defines a new SvcParamKey "sla", short for Service Level Attribute, to provide a standardized way for a client to dynamically discover different service endpoints offering different service levels using SVCB / HTTPS RRs.
+This parameters allows client applications to filter out which services apply to them at the time of using DNS answers to establish connections.

 # Conventions and Definitions